The Clorox Company (CLX). Below are some highlights from the above linked analysis:

 2. Debt To Total Capital

 3. Key Metrics

 4. Dividend Growth Rate

 6. Rolling 4-yr Div. > 15%

-CLX earned one Star in this section for 3.) above for having an acceptable score in at least two of the four Key Metrics measured.
-The company has paid a cash dividend to shareholders every year since 1968 and has increased its dividend payments for 39 consecutive years.
+CLX earned two Stars in this section for 1.) and 3.) above.
+A Star was earned since the Free Cash Flow payout ratio was less than 60% and there were no negative Free Cash Flows over the last 10 years.
+CLX earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
+The company has paid a cash dividend to shareholders every year since 1968 and has increased its dividend payments for 40 consecutive years.

 Dividend Income vs. MMA: Why would you assume the equity risk and invest in a dividend stock if you could earn a better return in a much less risky money market account (MMA) or Treasury bond?
 This section compares the earning ability of this stock with a high yield MMA.
 Two items are considered in this section, see page 2 of the linked PDF for a detailed description:

 The NPV MMA Diff. of the $295 is below the $500 target I look for in a stock that has increased dividends as long as CLX has.
 If CLX grows its dividend at 4.1% per year, it will take 2 years to equal a MMA yielding an estimated 20-year average rate of 2.92%.
 CLX earned a check for the Key Metric 'Years to >MMA' since its 2 years is less than the 5 year target.